Coronavirus Updates in Montenegro

 HOSPITALITY FACILITIES – all the cafes, hotels, discotheques, night clubs, restaurants, shopping centres, kids playrooms, fitness centres, casinos and betting houses will be closed until further notice.

 GROCERIES AND PHARMACIES – groceries and pharmacies will stay open but will be limiting the number of customers that can be inside the shop at the same time.
 The mandatory distance between each person standing in line or shopping is 2 metres.
-From March 26th, all the groceries and pharmacies will be operating from 8 am to 6 pm.
+From April 22nd, all the groceries and pharmacies will be operating up to 10 pm.

 PETROL STATIONS – petrol stations will stay open but cafes inside the petrol stations (where existing) will remain closed for 14 days.